waocats/crabgo/src/doc/contrib/src/issues.md

 # Issue Tracker

-Cargo's issue tracker is located at
+Crabgo's issue tracker is located at
-<https://github.com/rust-lang/cargo/issues/>.
+<https://github.com/rust-lang/crabgo/issues/>.
 This is the primary spot where
 we track bugs and small feature requests.
 See [Process] for more about our process for proposing changes.